altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 - The storage backend of a snapshot store is pluggable.
 - The persistence extension comes with a "local" snapshot storage plugin, which writes to the local filesystem.

-### Event sourcing.
+### Event sourcing:
-- Based on the building blocks described above, Akka persistence provides abstractions for the development of event sourced applications (see section Event sourcing) Replicated snapshot stores are available as Community plugins.
+- Based on the building blocks described above:
+- Akka persistence provides abstractions for the development of event sourced applications (see section Event sourcing).
+- Replicated snapshot stores are available as Community plugins.

 # Event sourcing
 - The basic idea behind Event Sourcing is quite simple.
-- A persistent actor receives a (non-persistent) command which is first validated if it can be applied to the current state.
+- A persistent actor receives a (non-persistent) command:
+    - which is first validated if it can be applied to the current state.
-- Here validation can mean anything, from simple inspection of a command message’s fields up to a conversation with several external services, for example.
+- Here validation can mean anything:
+    - from simple inspection of a command message’s fields
+    - up to a conversation with several external services, for example.
 - If validation succeeds, events are generated from the command, representing the effect of the command.
 - These events are then persisted and, after successful persistence, used to change the actor’s state.
-- When the persistent actor needs to be recovered, only the persisted events are replayed of which we know that they can be successfully applied.
+- When the persistent actor needs to be recovered:
+    - only the persisted events are replayed of which we know that they can be successfully applied.
 - In other words, events cannot fail when being replayed to a persistent actor, in contrast to commands.
-- Event sourced actors may of course also process commands that do not change application state such as query commands for example.
+- Event sourced actors may of course also process commands that do not change application state:
+    - such as query commands for example.
 - Another excellent article about "thinking in Events" is Events As First-Class Citizens by Randy Shoup.
 - It is a short and recommended read if you’re starting developing Events based applications.
 - Akka persistence supports event sourcing with the PersistentActor trait.